* Course requirements *

 - Inference and arguments Common formal and informal fallacies of reasoning.
 Separating normative and factual questions.
 Argument maps.
 Theory of communication: speech acts, burden of proof, pragmatics.

 - Psychology of reasoning: system 1 and 2, biases and heuristics.
 What is intuition and when to use it.
-Confirmation bias.
-Forer effect.
+Confirmation bias, Forer effect, magical thinking etc.

-- Psychology of persuasion and attitude change: intro to group thinking, conformity, in-group and out-group effects.
+- Psychology of persuasion and attitude change: Intro to debunking.
+Group thinking, conformity, in-group and out-group effects.
 Dunning-Kruger effect.
 Cognitive dissonance.
 Backfire effect and the art of being wrong.